mackness/mackness.github.io/_posts/2017-03-20-simple-pattern-for-asynchronously-loading-react-components.md

 }
 {% endhighlight %}

+Great, now we have a nice reusable declarative component loader.

 So `LoadComponent` takes two props:

- 1) `component` - the name of the component it's responsible for rendering
+ 1) `component` - name of the component it's responsible for rendering

- 2) `render` - the function that takes
+ 2) `render` - a function that renders UI based on `LoadComponent`'s state